patlican23/spinalcordtoolbox/documentation/source/user_section/tutorials/customizing_registration.rst

 Customizing the ``sct_register_to_template`` command
 ####################################################

-While the default usage of ``sct_register_to_template`` is simple enough, the underlying command provides many options to adapt the registration process to your specific data and pipeline.
-The subsections below provide an overview of common tweaks to the command.
+This page provides recommendations for how to adjust ``sct_register_to_template`` when the default parameters aren't sufficient for your specific data and pipeline.

 Because choosing the right configuration for your data can be overwhelming, SCT provides a forum where you can ask for clarification and guidance.

 The ``-param`` argument
 ***********************

-The flag -param lets you select registration parameters at each step.
-Below is a sample input for ``-param``:
+The ``-param`` argument controls which transformations are applied at each step of the registration process. ``-param`` provides many configurations to choose from; this makes it powerful and flexible, but also challenging to work with.

+The easiest way to approach ``-param`` is to begin with the default command, then make small adjustments one parameter at a time.
+The default values for ``-param`` are shown below:

 .. code-block::